 6. Be Careful When Folding

-Take caution when folding the stroller and keep your child at a distance.
-Small fingers get pinched in the hinges.
+Take caution when folding the stroller, and keep your child at a distance.
+Small can fingers get pinched in the hinges.

 7. Verify It’s Fully Unfolded

-It happens that strollers spontaneously collapse when not fully unfolded (source).
+Strollers sometimes spontaneously collapse when not fully unfolded (7).
 This is another potential safety hazard.
-Make sure you read the instructions on how to fold and unfold.
+Read the instructions on how to fold and unfold your unit.

 8. Watch Out for Recalls

 Look out for recalls — these happen when several injuries or hazards are reported about a product.
-Examples include detaching wheels, collapsing frames, faulty seat belts, failing brakes, and risk of entrapment (source).
+Examples include detaching wheels, collapsing frames, faulty seat belts, failing brakes, and risk of entrapment (8).
+The Consumer Protection Safety Committee regularly reports recalled products (9).
+This is a reliable source to review before purchasing a stroller.

 After purchasing your stroller, it’s good to register it with the manufacturer.
 This way, you’ll receive firsthand notifications of recalls.